 \section{Conclusion}

-Twitter has recently launched Birdwatch, a community-driven approach to identify misinformation on social media by harnessing the ``wisdom of crowds.''
+Twitter recently launched Birdwatch, a community-driven approach to identify misinformation on social media by harnessing the wisdom of crowds.
 This study is the first to empirically analyze how users interact with this new feature.
-We find that encouraging users to provide \emph{context} (\eg, by linking trustworthy sources) and avoid the use of inflammatory language is crucial for users to perceive community-based fact checks as helpful.
-However, despite showing promising potential, our analysis also suggests that Birdwatch's community-driven approach faces challenges concerning opinion speculation, biased views, and polarized opinions among the user base -- in particular with regards to influential accounts with high numbers of followers.
+We find that encouraging users to provide {context} (\eg, by linking trustworthy sources) and to avoid the use of inflammatory language is crucial for users to perceive community-based fact checks as helpful.
+However, despite showing promising potential, our analysis also suggests that Birdwatch's community-driven approach faces challenges concerning opinion speculation and polarization among the user base -- in particular with regards to influential user accounts.
 Our findings are relevant both for the Birdwatch platform and future attempts to implement community-based approaches to combat misinformation on social media.